OrianaVenture/VentureValheim/LocationReset/README.md

 ## Introduction

-Automatically reset Dungeons and Locations with a customizable in-game day rate.
+Automatically reset Dungeons, Locations, and Leviathans with a customizable in-game day rate.
 Inspired by DungeonReset mod by Tekla.

 ## Features

-Resets dungeons/locations when a player approaches them given there is no "player activity" nearby.
+Resets dungeons/locations when a player approaches them given the player is hosting the chunk and there is no "player activity" nearby.
 Locations will not reset until the second time it is visited with this mod installed given the ResetTime has been reached.
 For example, if you install this mod then visit a burial chamber on Day 100 it will not reset until visited on or after day 130 (given the default reset time is 30).
+Similarly, this mod has the ability to reset Leviathans in their original spawn locations.

 Player activity includes: